AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 >[!NOTE]
 >
->Currently only Gmail supports testing the AMP format.
+>Currently only Gmail and Outlook support testing the AMP format.

-Before doing so, you must whitelist the sender address you are using to deliver from Adobe Campaign for the relevant Gmail accounts.
+Before doing so, you must whitelist the sender address(es) you are using to deliver from Adobe Campaign for the Gmail and Outlook accounts you are targeting.

+To do this:
+1. Make sure the option enabling dynamic email is checked for the relevant email provider(s).
-To do this, copy the sender address displayed in the delivery's **[!UICONTROL From]** field and paste it into the Gmail account settings' appropriate section.
-See the [Gmail developer AMP for Email documentation](https://developers.google.com/gmail/ampemail/testing-dynamic-email).
+1. Copy the sender address displayed in the delivery's **[!UICONTROL From]** field and paste it into your email provider account settings' appropriate section.

+For further details, consult the [Gmail developer documentation](https://developers.google.com/gmail/ampemail/testing-dynamic-email) and [Outlook developer documentation](https://docs.microsoft.com/en-gb/outlook/amphtml/register-outlook#individual-mailbox-registration).

 ![](assets/amp_from_field.png)